Metalama//Conceptual documentation/Creating aspects/Advising code/Concepts

 Template methods

-For details, see Writing T# templates.
+For details, refer to Writing T# templates.